msinnl/msinnl.github.io-src/content/pages/publications.md

 **Journal Articles**

+*  E. Alvarez-Miranda, M. Goycoleea, I. Ljubic and M. Sinnl, The Generalized Reserve Set Covering Problem with Connectivity and Buffer Requirements, *European Journal of Operational Research*, to appear, 2019 [(technical report)][26]
 *  M. Sinnl, Algorithmic expedients for the S-labeling problem, *Computers and Operations Research*, online first, 2019 [(technical report)][24]
 *  E. Alvarez-Miranda and M. Sinnl, An exact solution framework for the multiple gradual cover location problem, *Computers and Operations Research*, online first, 2019 [(technical report)][25]
 *  E. Alvarez-Miranda and M. Sinnl, A note on computational aspects of the Steiner traveling salesman problem, *International Transactions in Operations Research*, 2018, online first, [(technical report)][22]